1. Installation¶

 configuration needs to be told where to find the LAMMPS headers and the

-LAMMPS library, via -D LAMMPS_SOURCE_DIR=/path/to/lammps/src
+LAMMPS library, via -D LAMMPS_SOURCE_DIR=/path/to/lammps/src.

 1.3.2.
 Platform notes¶